Suffern, New York: History

 The first railroad line across Rockland County, the Erie Railroad, was built in 1841 and ran from Piermont to Ramapo.
 By 1851, the line was extended to Lake Erie, and was considered an engineering marvel.
 The tracks are now owned by the Norfolk Southern line.
-In consideration for the right-of-way given it by Judge Edward Suffern, son of founder John, to lay track across his 6 mi of land, the Erie Railroad named their depot "Suffern's Station."
+In consideration for the right-of-way given it by Judge Edward Suffern, son of founder John, to lay track across his 6 mi of land, the Erie Railroad named their depot "Suffern's Station".
 The village became known as Suffern, not New Antrim, as it had been called by John Suffern.

 In 1897, Avon Products, known then as California Perfume Company, built a 3000 sqft laboratory in Suffern.
 By 1971 the lab had been expanded into the 323000 sqft Avon Suffern Research and Development facility.
 In late 2005, construction was finished on a state-of-the art, 225000 sqft facility that would become Avon's global hub for research and development.
 The new building was constructed on the same site as their previous R&D facility, which was demolished for site parking.

+In 2023, Avon was sold to Regeneron Pharmaceuticals to be used for research and development laboratories.

-In 1916, what would become New York State Route 59, which reached from Nyack to Spring Valley in 1915, was extended to Suffern and Ramapo Hamlet.
+In 1916, what would become New York State Route 59, which reached from Nyack to Spring Valley in 1915, was extended to Suffern and the Ramapo hamlet.

 In 1924, the Lafayette Theatre, named for the Revolutionary War hero the Marquis de Lafayette, opened its doors.

-In 1972, the Salvation Army moved their School for Officer Training to a 30 acre site in Suffern.
-They took over the former Catholic School for Holy Children.
+In 1972, the Salvation Army's College for Officer Training was moved to a 30 acre site in Suffern.
+This took over the former School of the Holy Child, a Catholic school for girls.